California’s recall ballot is set, but GOP strategy isn’t

 SACRAMENTO, Calif.
-(AP) — California’s recall ballot is finally set, but the Republican party is still determining its best strategy for winning the governor’s office in one of the nation’s most Democratic states.
+(AP) — California’s recall ballot is finally set, but the Republican Party still is determining its best strategy for winning the governor’s office in one of the nation’s most Democratic states.

-With less than a month until ballots start showing up in voters’ mailboxes for the Sept.
+With less than a month until ballots start arriving in voters’ mailboxes for the Sept.
 14 election, the GOP has no clear favorite and must decide whether to unite behind one candidate in the bid to replace Democratic Gov. Gavin Newsom.
-If the party does, it carries the risk of alienating supporters of the hopefuls who don’t get the nod and depressing turnout.

-Meanwhile, Newson has a giant fundraising edge.
-He has collected more than $31 million since March from donors contributing $1,000 or more while the two main pro-recall committees combined for about $5 million since December.
-There also is the stark reality that Democrats hold nearly 2-to-1 registration edge over Republicans, who haven’t won a statewide election in 15 years and are banking on frustration with Newsom’s handling of the pandemic to attract voters outside the GOP.
+Newsom has a giant fundraising edge and Democrats hold a nearly 2-to-1 registration edge over Republicans, who last won statewide office 15 years ago.
+If a GOP candidate gets the endorsement the party would funnel resources to that campaign.
+But such a move carries the risk of alienating supporters of the other Republican hopefuls and depressing turnout.

-Dave Gilliard, a consultant for the main pro-recall group Rescue California, acknowledged it’s difficult to attract major donors when the party is on such a long losing streak.

-Against that backdrop, the California Republican Party’s executive committee meets this weekend to decide whether to allow a process that could result in the party uniting behind one candidate and funneling its resources to that hopeful.
+The California Republican Party’s executive committee will decide Saturday whether to move forward with an endorsement process.

+The divisive potential of such a move was on display Thursday when Republican candidate John Cox, a businessman who lost to Newsom in 2018, accused the party of rigging the nomination process in favor of one of his rivals, Kevin Faulconer, the former San Diego mayor.
+Faulconer had been campaigning for the nomination but his campaign now says Faulconer no longer believes it’s in the party’s interest to back a single candidate.

-Party chair Jessica Millan Patterson had previously said the party should get behind one candidate, but a spokeswoman didn’t immediately comment Thursday on whether that’s still her position.
+Party Chair Jessica Millan Patterson has previously said the party should get behind one candidate, but a spokeswoman didn’t comment Thursday on whether that’s still her position.
 One of her allies, U.S. House Republican Leader Kevin McCarthy, wants the party to unite but is largely staying out of the process, according to an aide who was not authorized to discuss his thinking publicly.

-Anne Dunsmore, the Rescue California campaign manager, said that would be a mistake.
-She believes the best way to win the recall is to allow multiple candidates to motivate different swaths of voters to vote to remove Newsom.
+Anne Dunsmore, the campaign manager for the pro-recall group Rescue California, opposes a nomination and believes the best way to win the recall is to allow multiple candidates to motivate different swaths of voters to remove Newsom.
 Plus, the party could make the wrong bet.

 “If they endorse, then it winds up being somebody who comes in fourth or fifth, it’s not going to help them.
 It’s going to look dumb,” Dunsmore said.

-If the state GOP’s executive committee supports an endorsement, all party delegates would vote in August.

-Businessman John Cox planned to hold a news conference Friday outside the state party headquarters in Sacramento, calling the endorsement process rigged in favor of Kevin Faulconer, the former San Diego mayor who is seen as having broader appeal than his rivals but isn’t favored by some activists.
-If approved Saturday, the endorsement process would allow someone to win with support for 50% of delegates rather than the usual 60%.

-The recall is on the ballot because those upset with Newsom collected more than 1.7 million signatures.
+The recall is on the ballot because those upset with Newsom’s handling of the pandemic and other policies collected more than 1.7 million signatures.
 Voters will have two questions: Should Newsom be recalled?
 And who should replace him?
 If the first question fails to get a majority, the second question is moot.

-There are 46 candidates on the ballot.
-Top Republicans include former San Diego Mayor Kevin Faulconer, nationally syndicated talk radio host Larry Elder, businessman John Cox, Assemblyman Kevin Kiley and former Congressman Doug Ose.
+Among the 46 candidates running, other prominent GOP contenders include nationally syndicated talk radio host Larry Elder, Assemblyman Kevin Kiley and former Congressman Doug Ose.
 Former Olympian Caitlyn Jenner has wide name recognition but is currently in Australia shooting a reality show, though she has vowed to spend the last month of the campaign on a bus tour of the state.

 No Democrat with any political standing entered the race, giving Newsom a boost that the only California governor to be recalled didn’t have.
 Voters in 2003 ousted Democrat Gray Davis, who faced an intraparty challenge from Lt.
 Gov. Cruz Bustamante.